 Classes have no more than 20 students.

 As Berlin is an international city, dBs Berlin reflects that.
-We have students from all across the globe, and you'll be working and collaborating with them.
+We have students from all across the globe (over 55 countries to be more specific), and you'll be working and collaborating with them.

 Students are required to be over 18, but beyond that we don't have an age limit.
 We do have participants as young as 18 and others over 30, although generally students tend to average around mid-20s.

 All courses have large elements of project work and practical assignments, which must be achieved to schedule and within the time spent studying the course.
-There won’t be any traditional exams, but the Bachelor course does require a written thesis.
+There won’t be any traditional exams, but the Bachelor (3rd year) and the Masters courses does require a written thesis.

 All classes are taught in English and any coursework is also submitted in English.